 Is Suboxone effective treatment for opiate users who also happen to be taking other drugs?
-Kolmac Outpatient Recovery Center Counselor Rennie Grant (Roc) and Psychiatrist Dr. Tony Massey (Doc) answer your questions about addiction and recovery.
+Kolmac Integrated Behavioral Health Center Counselor Rennie Grant (Roc) and Psychiatrist Dr. Tony Massey (Doc) answer your questions about addiction and recovery.

 Substance use disorders are complex.
 Every individual is unique — physiologically and psychologically.
 And just as a person might respond uniquely to a given substance, they also respond uniquely to different treatment approaches.